GlebBatykov/minerva/README.md

 ### Request body

 You can access the request body through the `body` field of an instance of the `MinervaRequest` class.
-The 'body` field provides access to an instance of the 'RequestBody' class.
+The `body` field provides access to an instance of the `RequestBody` class.

 Initially, it is represented as bytes (the `data` field), but there are methods for trying to represent it as: